 - Erivedge is present in semen.
 Do not donate semen while you are taking Erivedge and for 3 months after your final dose

 - You should always use a condom, even if you have had a vasectomy, during sex with female partners who are pregnant or who are able to become pregnant, during treatment with Erivedge, and for 3 months after your final dose to protect your female partner from being exposed to Erivedge

 - Tell your healthcare provider right away if your partner becomes pregnant or thinks she is pregnant while you are taking Erivedge

 Exposure to Erivedge during pregnancy:

+There is a Pregnancy Exposure Registry for females taking Erivedge who become pregnant.
+The purpose of this registry is to monitor the health of you and your unborn baby.
 If you think that you or your female partner may have been exposed to Erivedge during pregnancy, talk to your healthcare provider right away.
 If you become pregnant during treatment with Erivedge, you or your healthcare provider should report your pregnancy to Genentech at (888) 835-2555.